 It is hard to know just yet what went through Ariel Castro’s mind as he created his own personal brothel in a residential neighborhood of Cleveland.
 We do know what was intended by the Japanese military when they enslaved thousands of women to help their troops relax.

 Though rarely mentioned, we also know of the brothels maintained throughout the concentration camp system by the SS.
 Women were “saved” because of their beauty or submissiveness.
 They “earned” better living conditions and served camp guards, kapos, and “elite” prisoners who had access to these “happy few.”
-The choice they were never given, sex-slave or death, can only be asked by us, because no concentration camp prisoner was ever given a choice.
-These women are still considered inferior by many, be it unconsciously : survival entails the shame of the survivor.
+The choice they were never given, sex-slave or death, can only be conceived by us, because no concentration camp prisoner was ever given a choice.
+These women are still considered inferior by a large majority – be it unconsciously – survival entails the shame of the survivor.
 Not just the shame of every concentration camp survivor for having survived, but that of having survived in a particular way.
-What shame awaits Mr Castro's victims?

 I think of these things because the District Attorney in charge of the Cleveland case has called for the death penalty for the “murder” of four fetuses.
 What I find shocking is how this eventuality becomes the negation of a greater more obvious crime, and again renders women subservient to men’s pretended greater wisdom.